TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 <font size=5>

-Output of summary contains...
+Output of MCA summary contains...

 - **Eigenvalues**: the variances and the percentage of variances retained by each dimension
-- **Individuals**: the individuals coordinates, the contribution (ctr) and the cos2 (cosini squared, quality of representation) on the first two dimensions.
+- **Individuals**: the individuals coordinates, the individuals contribution (%) on the dimension and the cos2 (the squared correlations) on the dimensions.

 </font>